Work Smarter – Not Harder

 6. Involve employees in the whole process.

 If you want to measure employee productivity effectively, it’s important to involve employees throughout the whole process.
 Encourage them to set goals with you, be open to feedback, and provide support when they need it.
+Additionally, promoting self-assessment, strong employee time management, and self awareness among employees can help them identify areas for improvement and take ownership of their productivity.

 Conclusion